 Rodent control in household and summer cottage environments

 Mice and rats are the most common rodents to be controlled in flats, summer cottages and outhouses.
 They cause harm by contaminating premises and foodstuffs with their droppings and by damaging buildings and objects.
-Rodents breed fast and a large rodent population causes major damage in its living environment.

-How to prevent rodent damage in advance?
+Guide to prevent rodent damage and control rodents

 - Seal any holes rodents could use to enter the building.
 You can also use a sufficiently close-knit mesh to prevent entry.
 A mouse can enter the building through a hole through which you can stick a finger!